sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 ### Visualization and Special Features

 + `worldMap.js`: Handles rendering and interaction with world maps.
 + `d3Graphs.js`: Creates D3.js-based graphs for data visualization.
+The corresponding modules are in the d3/ folder.

 ### Other
 + `testingDialog.js` : Testing dialog to check out things not ready for primetime.